Accounting System Set Up Services

 6. Be mindful of tax obligations.
 Speaking of taxes…make sure that you start thinking about taxes before you start earning revenue.
 This starts at the very beginning when you select the best legal entity for your company.
 You’ll also want to do your due diligence to understand all of your federal, state, and city tax obligations, including regional fees and registration.
 Since you’ll be separating your business expenses and keeping records, this will make it easy for you to deduct business expenses.
 Stay on top of your payroll taxes and 1099s and pay quarterly taxes.
 Hiring a tax professional is the best way to stay on top of your tax situation.

 7. Set up a system to collect payments.
 Setting up a formalized accounts payable system early helps you to maximize cash flow and create essential financial reports.
 Work with a professional to identify the best tracking system for your needs.
 Once the system is set up, you’ll need to enter every expense and establish your invoice AP schedule.
 Place vendors on net 30 payment terms and work hard to ensure that you always pay your bills on-time and up-front.
 This will help you to build a reputation for financial stability.

-Contact Early Growth Financial Services for help with accounts payable/accounts receivable.
+Contact 2Max Group for help with accounts payable/accounts receivable.

 8. Create a payment collection process.
 Setting up an AR process will help you to improve cash collections.
 Your system should allow you to list all open invoices and balances.
 For new clients, put your payment terms in writing.
 Establish credit guidelines and create a collection timeline so clients know what is expected.
 In these early days, your payment collection process should be simple, so you can just accept checks or use Stripe or Paypal to accept online payments.